 Inductions aren’t just for new employees.
 Councils are required to provide ongoing training and refresher courses to ensure that all staff remain up-to-date with the latest safety protocols and regulatory changes.
 INDUCT FOR WORK makes it easy to schedule and deliver refresher courses, ensuring that all staff remain compliant throughout their employment.

-City council inductions in Australia are essential for ensuring that employees and councillors are equipped to fulfill their roles safely, effectively and in compliance with regulations.
+City and Shire council inductions in Australia are essential for ensuring that employees and councillors are equipped to fulfill their roles safely, effectively and in compliance with regulations.
 While there are challenges in delivering consistent and comprehensive inductions, particularly in councils with high turnover or a diverse workforce, INDUCT FOR WORK provides a practical solution.

 By automating the induction process, offering multi-language support and providing comprehensive compliance tracking, INDUCT FOR WORK helps city councils save time, reduce administrative burden and ensure that all employees are trained to the highest standards.
 By investing in effective induction processes, councils can promote a safe and productive workplace culture, mitigate risks and enhance the quality of services delivered to the community.

-Implementing INDUCT FOR WORK streamlines the induction process for city councils, allowing them to meet the diverse needs of their workforce while saving time and resources.
+Implementing INDUCT FOR WORK streamlines the induction process for city councils, allowing them to meet the needs of their workforce while saving time and resources.
 As regulations evolve and the demands on councils grow, digital solutions provide an essential tool for councils to manage their workforce efficiently, improve compliance and ultimately deliver better services to their communities.